ZenjiOP/Grp4ProjRepo/README.md

 2 Card Texas Holdem Poker application that runs inside the command prompt/terminal.
-Compile and run "Poker.cpp" in the same way as any other C++ application.
+Compile and run "Poker.cpp", "Poker_Logic.cpp", "Poker_Graphics.cpp", and "Poker_Classes.cpp" in the same way as any other C++ application.
+(ex. "g++ Poker.cpp Poker_Logic.cpp Poker_Graphics.cpp Poker_Classes.cpp -o Poker")

 How to play: (For Final Build)
 - In a game of Texas hold'em, each player is dealt two cards face down (the 'hole cards')